-Q. WHEN DO I NEED TO APPLY TO ATTEND AN eCMID TRAINING WORKSHOP?
+Q. WHEN DO I NEED TO APPLY TO ATTEND AN eCMID ACCREDITATION COURSE?

-A. You have up to 2 years from the date of your accreditation to ratify this by attending a one day eCMID training workshop at one of the worldwide training centre hubs we will promote at your cost.
-The cost of the one day’s training is £450 + VAT.
+A. You have up to 2 years from the date of your accreditation to ratify this by attending a one day eCMID accreditation course at one of the worldwide training centre hubs we will promote at your cost.
+The cost of the one day’s training is £475 (plus VAT if applicable).
 If you fail to ratify your accreditation by attending one of these workshops, then your accreditation will deem to be ‘incomplete’ and your listing will be removed from this web site and your AVI access de-activated from IMCA’s eCMID database.

-Q. WHO DELIVERS THE ONE DAY eCMID WORKSHOP TRAINING?
+Q. WHO DELIVERS THE ONE DAY eCMID ACCREDITATION COURSE?

 A. Members of the International Institute of Marine Surveying and other suitably qualified people, including eCMID Accredited Vessel Inspectors deliver the training.

-Q. WHAT IS INCLUDED IN MY ONE DAY TRAINING WORKSHOP FEE?
+Q. WHAT IS INCLUDED IN MY ONE DAY ACCREDITATION COURSE FEE?

-A. Your fee covers delivery of the workshop training, course materials to take away with you, luncheon, tea and coffee.
+A. Your fee covers delivery of the course, course materials to take away with you, luncheon, tea and coffee.

-Q. WILL THERE BE OTHER LOCATIONS FOR THE TRAINING WORKSHOPS?
+Q. WILL THERE BE OTHER LOCATIONS FOR THE ACCREDITATION COURSES?